 Q. How do you lift a house off its foundation?

-A. You need professional contractors to lift the house of its foundation.
+A. You need professional contractors to lift the structure from your home’s foundation.
 The contractor will have to dig trenches at different intervals in the foundation.
 Once the trenches are ready, the I-beams are lowered into the trenches and below the floor framing.
 Sometimes, the contractor will also have to dig holes for lifting the jacks back up.

 Q. Is house lifting safe?